-Your Scale vs. Your Bank Account
+Weight and Net Worth: Your Scale vs. Your Bank Account

-Say what you will about Americans, but there is no doubt that we have gotten fatter and taller over time.
-Sure, that study is a bit old but note the massive change… in 1960, the average weight for men aged 20-74 was 166.3 lbs.
-Today?
-191. Women, likewise, have gone from 140.2 to 164.3.
+Women, likewise, have gone from 140.2 to 164.3 lbs. on average.
 Both genders have also increased their average height by over an inch.
-Interesting, sure – but even more interesting is the question “how does your weight affect your net worth?”.
-Luckily, I’ve got just the study for you.
+Interesting, sure - but even more interesting is the question "how does your weight affect your net worth?".
+Luckily, we've got just the study for you.

-Most studies on the matter are broken down to net worth and BMI with net worth, of course, being a measure of assets minus debts.
-BMI is sort of a flawed statistic which measures a person’s height versus weight.
-However, except for people with an above average musculature, we can use it as a proxy for actual fitness levels. (“Luckily” for us, the increased number of sedentary careers also means most people have musculature within a narrow range – slim to none).
-In this particular study, here is how the BMI ranges break down:
+However, except for people with an above average musculature, we can use it as a proxy for actual fitness levels. ("Luckily" for us, the increased number of sedentary careers also means most people have musculature within a narrow range - slim to none).

 weight < 18.5 Underweight